Claire-Fisher/Donofy/README.md

 ### Target Users
 - Users of all age groups, but primary audience are working age.
 - Users who want fast and easily accessible information on a range of charities.
-- Users who want to give to multiple charities but consolidate their charity contributions into one monthly payment.
+- Users who want to give to multiple charities but consolidate their charity contributions into one payment.
 - Users who want full control over a charity amount they can afford.
-- Charity representatives who would like their charity included on the plafform.

 ### User Stories
 1. **As a new/guest user, I want to:**